dkxiaohei/hello-world/hello-world/README.md

 # hello-world

-Print 'Hello world!' in various languages
+Print 'Hello world!' in various languages.

 - hello.c: the typical C program to print "Hello world!"
 - hello.cpp: the equivalent in CPP